recotoolsbenchmarks/Gen2Delphes/README.md

 The submitter is set up to check the storage site for the expected Delphes ROOT file.
 If this file isn't found, the job will be submitted.
 You can therefore resubmit jobs by simply running the submitter a second time.
 Currently there is no printout of **why** a job has failed, but this information might be available in either the .out or .job log files.
 The .err files have been suppressed due to large size.

 **NOTE**: Resubmission is based entirely on the numerical file number, so:
- * **do not** change the number of events run per job when resubmitting.
+ * **Do not** change the number of events run per job when resubmitting.
+ * **Wait** until all your condor jobs are finished running (held is ok, kill those) before resubmitting.
- * remove the EOS output folder and try again from scratch if so many jobs fail that you need to change the number of events setting.
+ * **Remove** the EOS output folder and try again from scratch if so many jobs fail that you need to change the number of events setting.

 **If your jobs are held/crashed for going over memory:** Edit submitCondor,py to set the `morememory` flag to True before resubmitting.
 This will increase the request by 1 GB, you can edit the script to request more if needed but note that this will adversely affect condor priority!